 Life

-At 6’ 3” or 1.91m and 160kg/353lb, Luke is by no means the largest of his brothers, but h e is the possessor of huge static strength, particularly in overhead pressing events.
-Married to Kushi Stoltman since 2016, Luke worked for much of his strongman career as a dimensional surveyor on oil rigs, but in recent times has become a full-time athlete.
+At 6’ 3” or 1.91m and 163kg/359lb, Luke is by no means the largest in his family, but he is the possessor of huge static strength, particularly in overhead pressing events.
+Luke worked for much of his strongman career as a dimensional surveyor on oil rigs, but eventually moved to becoming a full-time athlete – a move that transformed his career.

 Career

 Luke began competing in strongman in 2013, contesting that year’s Britain’s Strongest Man in Gateshead, where he placed 9th out of 12 competitors.
-He also secured his first of 5 consecutive Scotland’s Strongest Man titles from 2013 – 2017.
-The following year he improved to 7th at BSM, in Doncaster and placed 6th in 2015.
+The following year he improved to 7th in Doncaster and placed 6th in 2015.
+During this time, he secured his first of 5 consecutive Scotland’s Strongest Man titles from 2013 – 2017

 A debut at World’s Strongest Man came for Stoltman in 2016, after a solid performance at Europe’s Strongest Man the previous year.
 Failing to qualify for the final after a 4th place finish in his heat, Luke gained invaluable experience and was able to place 4th at Britain’s Strongest Man in 2017.
 At World’s that year Luke was 3rd in his heat and would narrowly miss out on the final.